bschlenk/homebridge-roku/README.md

 * Turn on RokuNetflix
 * Turn on Roku{app name}

+## Configuration

+The amount that volume will be increased or decreased per volume up/down command can be set in the config.
+By default, both up and down will be done in increments of 5.
+To change this, there are two settings: `volumeIncrement` and `volumeDecrement`.
+If only `volumeIncrement` is set, then both volume up and down will change by the same abount.

 ## Helping Out

 There are many versions of Roku devices, each with a different feature set.